crrrush/c-language/README.md

 # c-language
-A freshman is learning c language.
+A rookie is learning c here.
+Those file show my improvement in c. maybe you will need some of them.just download it.